-What do you think Isaiah said?
+Do you remember what Isaiah said?
 Raise your hand if you think Isaiah said, "No way, God!
 Those people might hurt me if I carry your message!"
-(Allow the kids to respond.)

 Okay, how many people think Isaiah said, "I'll do it, God.
 I'll carry your message."
-(Allow the kids to respond.)